himadree-chaudhury/assignment_ten_client/README.md

 ## 🍿 Project Overview

-A user-friendly movie management platform that allows users to explore, add, delete, and favorite movies while ensuring a smooth and interactive experience.
+CineSphere is a user-friendly movie management platform that allows users to explore, add, delete, and favorite movies while ensuring a smooth and interactive experience.
+With a sleek design and powerful features, CineSphere brings your love for movies to life!

 ## 🔗 Live Site